abdjiber/abdjiber.github.io/_pages/about.md

 About
 ------
-Test -- I am a postdoctoral researcher at the [Stanford Center for Biomedical Ethics](https://med.stanford.edu/bioethics.html), where I study AI's ethical, legal, and social implications.
+DD Test -- I am a postdoctoral researcher at the [Stanford Center for Biomedical Ethics](https://med.stanford.edu/bioethics.html), where I study AI's ethical, legal, and social implications.
 My research focuses on four key areas:

 - **Bias and Fairness in AI**: Investigating vulnerable groups beyond protected classes (e.g., race, ethnicity) for fairness interventions in AI systems and developing individual fairness algorithmic interventions.